Explore this Section

 At Keele we offer a range of services to help students who are struggling with personal and emotional issues.

-The Student Welfare Team can offer advice and guidance on a range of different issues that you may face at University.
+The Student Support Team can offer advice and guidance on a range of different issues that you may face at University.
 If you would like to speak to an adviser you can contact them by phone, email or attend one of the daily drop in services.
 For more information you can visit the Student Welfare webpages or email email@example.com.

 Counselling and Mental Health Support